-The 11 Best Merit Beauty Products Your Minimalist Beauty Routine Needs
+The 11 Best Merit Beauty Products to Perfect Your Minimalist Beauty Routine

 An editor's top picks from the sustainable beauty brand.

 And the icing on the cake?
-Their makeup is formulated so that it doesn't clog pores or irritate sensitive skin, and many of their products provide substantial, long-term nourishment so that you can feel confident about what you're applying to your skin.
+The makeup is formulated so that it doesn't clog pores or irritate sensitive skin, and many of their products include skin-loving ingredients, so that you can feel confident about what you're applying.
 My absolute favorites include Merit's Signature Lip Liner, as it plumps my lips without any needles involved, and the brand's cult-favorite cream blush, aka Flush Balm, which provides the prettiest wash of color in a foolproof formula.

 If you're looking for a new everyday mascara, you've met your match with Merit's Clean Lash.
 This tubing mascara adds a nice amount of pigment without going overboard.
 It creates fluttery, lengthened lashes that last all day long, and, most importantly, you won't end up with smudges under your eyes at the end of the day.
 It gets bonus points for conditioning fatty acids and olive oil esters.